 What is being done to protect marine life?

-Natural Resources Adelaide & Mt Lofty Ranges is working to improve our understanding of marine life in its region.
+Natural Resources Adelaide and Mount Lofty Ranges is working to improve our understanding of marine life in its region.
 Together with marine parks, this information will help us better manage threats and conserve important marine habitats.

 A report on rare and potentially threatened marine invertebrates was prepared in 2012.
 Research was reviewed to collect key information about habitat, distribution, abundance, conservation status, vulnerability and threats.
 From this, recommendations were made about how to protect these species in the long term.